moersparel8i/bedrock/README.md

 ----

 Bedrock is a [Django][django] project.
 Check out the [django docs][dj-docs] for general technical documentation.
-In addition, there are project-specific [bedrock docs][br-docs].
+In addition, there are project-specific LOL [bedrock docs][br-docs].

 [django]: https://www.djangoproject.com/